 Mathematics Teaching Staff

 |Mathematics opens the doors to many promising career paths.
-A study by Pay Scale shows that the top 15 highest-earning degrees have a common element: mathematics.
+A study by Pay Scale shows that the top 15 highest-earning degrees have a common element: Mathematics.
 Not only that, it is a key factor in students being able to move onto the next stage of their education, whether it be an apprenticeship, A-Levels or the world of work.
-Mathematics teaches problem-solving and resilience and the ability to look at an issue and work through it logically.

 The final GCSE assessment consists of three papers, one non-calculator and two calculator papers, in line with the introduction of the new 9-1 grading system.

 Homework is set once a week for all pupils.
 This is done via our online platform Sparx.
 This is a powerful program which is supported every step of the way with how-to videos and self-marking assessments.
 We ask parents/carers to support us in ensuring that homework is completed to a high standard by encouraging students to seek guidance from their teachers who will always be happy to help.

 Foundation Practice Workbook:

 Higher Practice Workbook:

 Homework is completed on our online platform ‘’SPARX’’